 In 2009, she moved to Geer Village in North Canaan, Conn., to be closer to her daughter, Debra.
 She participated in many of the activities offered there and served as a one-person welcoming committee, sending cards and collecting biographies of new residents.

-Jean became an actively supportive member of the board of directors of Motherhouse, Debra’s non-profit, and also enjoyed singing in the Cornwall UCC choir with both her daughter and granddaughter.
+Jean became an actively supportive member of the board of directors of Motherhouse, Debra’s nonprofit, and also enjoyed singing in the Cornwall United Church of Christ choir with both her daughter and granddaughter.

 In 2017, Jean moved into Debra’s home.